Antiphospholipid Syndrome (APS)

 How is APS diagnosed?

-Can APS be inherited?
+Can APS be treated?

 Is APS related to other conditions?

-Can APS increase risk of pregnancy complications?
+Can APS increase the risk of pregnancy complications?

 Is APS a rare condition?